joshcrain/joshcrain.io/portfolio/resume/resume.md

 title: Josh Crain’s Resumé
 tags:
 description: Josh Crain’s resumé
-date: 2025-06-26
+date: 2026-05-12
 ---
 <p class="lead">Senior Product Designer & Front-End Developer<br>
 <a href="mailto:josh.crain@gmail.com">josh.crain@gmail.com</a> &bull; <a href="/portfolio/">https://joshcrain.io/portfolio/</a></p>

 ## Summary
-Creative and technically fluent **Senior Product Designer and Front-End Developer** with 15+ years designing and building growing web-based SaaS products.
-Specializes in growth-focused user experiences, design systems, and accessible, scalable UI components.
-Passionate about helping users succeed through thoughtful design and iterative improvement.
-Brings a strong hybrid skill set across UX, UI, and code — with a deep understanding of front-end technologies, cross-functional collaboration, and product strategy. *Outside of product design, I’m a practicing visual artist, which informs my attention to detail, storytelling, and empathy for creative users.*
+**Senior Product Designer and Front-End Developer** with 15+ years designing and building web-based SaaS products.
+Works at the intersection of UX, systems thinking, and front-end code — translating user needs into design systems, production components, and processes that scale beyond one person.
+Brings a track record of surfacing design risk early, advocating for research-grounded decisions, and communicating findings in ways that inform product and leadership direction.
+Thinks carefully about where AI-assisted tools accelerate the work and where they introduce false confidence — and has built workflows that use the difference. *Outside of product design, a practicing visual artist — which informs the attention to detail, the craft, and the instinct to question what "good" actually means.*

 ---
 ## Experience